wncc/WnCC/_soc_projects/11-arka - 3D object reconstruction.markdown

 <!--break-->

-#### The code is available at: https://github.com/fanhqme/PointSetGeneration.
+#### The code is available at: <a href="https://github.com/fanhqme/PointSetGeneration"> https://github.com/fanhqme/PointSetGeneration</a>.
 Since the code is done using Tensorflow, this will try to replicate the results using Pytorch.
 A bonus part of the project would be to try to remove a major constraint imposed by the author.

 <!--break-->